Alonei Abba: British Mandate era

-Umm el Amad and Waldheim in 1918-1931
+Umm el Amad and Waldheim 1918–1931

 In the 1922 census of Palestine conducted by the British authorities, Umm al Amad had a population of 128; 63 Christians and 65 Muslims.
-Of the Christians, 62 were Protestant and 1 was Greek Catholic (Melkite).
+Of the Christians, 62 were Protestant and one was Greek Catholic (Melkite).
 This had increased slightly in the 1931 census, when Umm el Amad had a population of 231; 163 Muslim and 68 Christians, in a total of 76 inhabited houses.